Hakobkhh/Coffee_shop/backend/README.md

 ### Installing Dependencies

 #### Python 3.7
-The backend of the web application is implemented in Python 3.
+The backend of this web application is implemented in Python 3.

 You can follow instructions to install the latest version of python for your platform in the [python docs](https://docs.python.org/3/using/unix.html#getting-and-installing-the-latest-version-of-python)